This documentation site is about the unstable (upcoming) Comentario version. Switch to the stable version »

 file: /tmp/my-comentario.db

-WARNING: this is just an example!
-The /tmp directory usually gets cleaned on each reboot, so you’ll lose all data.
+In certain systems the /tmp directory gets cleaned on each reboot, so you’ll lose all data.

 PostgreSQL